 Rural landscape spoilt by windfarm pylons

-This is just one of the ideas explored in my energy talk
+This is just one of the stories from my energy talk